The Path to Dental School

 You will apply to dental school one year prior to the time you wish to begin.

-At this time, your predental advisor will hold a mandatory meeting of all students applying to dental school where the information necessary to prepare your predental committee letter of recommendation will be distributed and explained.
+If you are pursuing your degree on a four-year timeline, you will begin the application process in January of your junior year.
+At this time, the Predental Advisor will hold a mandatory meeting of all students applying to dental school, where the information necessary to prepare your predental committee letter of recommendation will be distributed.

 All committee letters will be written between March and May, so it is mandatory that you start this process early.
 It can take up to one month for you to collect all the materials needed for the committee letter.